Business Projectors Guide

 First of all, there are two type of business projector 1) Portable Projectors- the ones that you carry around for meetings or presentation.
 2) Projectors that usually stay in the same room.
 (Installation projector)

 How portable do you need depend on how much weight you can carry.
-Some people prefer a palm sized type projector, some people can carry up to 2kg.
+Some people prefer a palm sized type projector, some can carry up to 2kg.
 The smaller the projector it is, the lesser the brightness it has.

 How big and heavy you can carry, all depend on your personal preference.